lijcheng/LijunLab/README.md

-# Welcome to Lijun Cheng Lab
+# Welcome to Lijun Cheng Lab Pages
 ![Framework](./Lijun_photo.jpg)
 - This repository houses the Lijun Lab website, which is shared among members through Github and hosted by Dr.Lijun Cheng.
 - Lab members should keep their own pages current, as well as contribute to the lab news feed and update research themes and study systems as appropriate.